News

 The Committee discussed the evaluation

-The evaluation of scientific activity in the discipline “philosophy” for the years 2017-2021 was discussed by the members of the Committee on Philosophical Sciences of the Polish Academy of Sciences at the plenary session on November 18, 2022.
+The evaluation of scientific activity in the discipline “philosophy” for the years 2017-2021 was discussed by the members of the Committee of Philosophical Sciences of the Polish Academy of Sciences at the plenary session on November 18, 2022.

 Members of the KNF pointed out serious problems related to the conducted evaluation.
 They drew attention to some wrong rules underlying it.
 Such rules resulted, among others, in excessively high threshold for obtaining the A+ category in criterion 1 (concerning publications), which caused that no institution obtained this category in the discipline “philosophy,” and serious difficulties in obtaining a category higher than B in criterion 2 (in connection with grants).
 It was also mentioned that these rules made it difficult for the team responsible for evaluating to include publications and grants in the discipline “philosophy” and resulted in many of them being rejected at the stage of formal evaluation.
 Attention was also drawn to serious discrepancies as to the interpretation of individual criteria, which have not been finally resolved.